alsuren/mijia-homie/docs/presentation/slides.md

 ???

-ESP32 is a super-cheap system on chip with bluetooth and wifi
+ESP32 is a super-cheap system on chip with bluetooth and wifi, but dev-boards will always be more expensive than commercial off-the-shelf hardware.

 ---